-Owners and operators using interstitial monitoring must comply with the requirements of this section.
+Owners and operators shall ensure that using interstitial monitoring is performed in accordance shall comply with the requirements of this section.

-- (1) Standards.298 The interstitial monitoring system must be able to detect a leak through the inner wall of any portion of the tank or underground piping that routinely contains a regulated substance.
+- (1) Performance sStandards.299 The interstitial monitoring system must be able to detect a leak through the inner wall of any portion of the tank or underground piping that routinely contains a regulated substance.
 Methods that continuously monitor the interstitial space using a vacuum, pressure, or a liquid must be able to detect a breach in both the inner and outer walls. - (2) Performance.
-Interstitial monitoring must be performed in accordance with the manufacturer's instructions and any conditions or limitations specified in the certification of the equipment.299
+Interstitial monitoring must be performed in accordance with the manufacturer's instructions and any conditions or limitations specified in third-partythe certifications of the equipment.300 - (3) Suspected release.
+A release is suspected if an interstitial monitoring system detects: - (a) Any leak of regulated substances from the tank or piping being monitored; - (b) The presence of any liquid in the interstitial space of a double-walled tank; or - (c) The presence of any water in a monitored sump that is unexplained.

-298 Eliminated requirements for UST systems that are secondarily contained using secondary barriers.
+299 Eliminated requirements for UST systems that are secondarily contained using secondary barriers.
 According to Ecology's database, there are no UST systems in the state using secondary barriers to meet regulatory requirements.
 All new UST systems must be double-walled.

-299 Clarified that interstitial monitoring equipment must be operated in accordance with manufacturer's instructions and any conditions or limitations specified in the certifications of the equipment.
+300 Clarified that interstitial monitoring equipment must be operated in accordance with manufacturer's instructions and any conditions or limitations specified in the certifications of the equipment.